 Skip to content

-Obama to continue Airstrikes on hospitals in Afghanistan beyond 2017
+Obama to continue airstrikes on hospitals in Afghanistan beyond 2017

 WASHINGTON — When President Barack Obama leaves the White House in 2017, his successor will take command of the ongoing mission of bombing civilian hospitals in Afghanistan, sources confirmed today.